 It's pouring rain. it's pouring And it's pouring.
 The sky empties buckets of water on us.
 Not exactly the best weather for outdoor attractions, so we're very glad that a glass factory in Vermont is on our agenda today.
 As it turns out, that's exactly the right occupation for such a day.
 We're on the road in Vermont, driving through the pretty villages in the Green Mountains.
 They are also pretty in the rain, but exploring them isn't much fun when we get our feet wet.

-That's why we take a short walk to the Covered Bridge in beautiful Woodstock and continue to nearby Quechee.
-At the Simon Pearce Glassworks in Quechee, a glass factory in Vermont, we only have to walk the few steps from the parking lot to the restaurant, because we are also invited to lunch here.
-And what a meal!
-At first I was amazed that we also got food in a glass factory and had expected one of the typical cafeterias that are otherwise common in tourist attractions.
-But we were surprised, and how!
+That's why we only take a short walk to the Covered Bridge in beautiful Woodstock, and then drive on to nearby Quechee.
+At the Simon Pearce Glassworks in Quechee, a glass factory in Vermont, we only have to walk a few steps from the parking lot to the restaurant, where we're also invited to lunch.
+And what a meal it is!
+I was initially surprised that we could get food at a glass factory and had expected one of the typical cafeterias that are usually found at tourist attractions.
+But we were in for a surprise, and how!

 Great food is included in this glass factory in Vermont

-The lunch menu at Simon Pearce offers something amazing: a grilled sesame chicken, Rock & Jonah crab cakes, a shepherd's pie, a crispy and flavorful calamari salad, grilled teriyaki salmon from the Faroe Islands or a Mediterranean lamb burger.
-And just as interesting - and attractively dressed as they sound - are the dishes that are served to us.
-Even the starter - a selection of cheeses with salad and crusty flatbread - is surprising.
+The lunch menu at Simon Pearce offers amazing options: grilled sesame chicken, Rock & Jonah crab cakes, a shepherd's pie, a crispy and spicy calamari salad, grilled teriyaki salmon from the Faroe Islands, or a Mediterranean lamb burger.
+And the dishes served to us are just as interesting—and invitingly presented—as they sound.
+Even the appetizer—a cheese selection with salad and crispy flatbread—surprises us.
 And the crab cakes and calamari salad that Petar eats also win us over.

 Unlike in the usual coffee shops, where you usually serve yourself, we are served here by extremely friendly and courteous waiters who know their trade.
 But it's not until we're joined by Meghan Mahoney, who shows us around the showrooms and glass factory after dinner, that we learn why.
 The owners are Irish who immigrated to the US a few years ago and have found great success with their concept of an artisanal manufacturing facility combined with a restaurant serving good food.